q09sssisiwjb/C-v/replit.md

 # System Architecture

 ## UI/UX Decisions
-The platform features a modern dark-themed UI built with React 18, Tailwind CSS, and shadcn/ui components.
+The platform features a clean black and white minimalist UI built with React 18, Tailwind CSS, and shadcn/ui components.
+The design uses a token-based color system with CSS variables for maintainability.
 It adopts a mobile-first approach with responsive design, utilizes Inter and Space Grotesk fonts, and includes a comprehensive UI component library based on Radix UI primitives.
 The sidebar navigation provides access to core AI generation tools, admin panel, support pages, and static content pages.

+**Color Theme (Updated October 20, 2025)**:
+- **Background**: Pure white (#FFFFFF)
+- **Text**: Pure black (#000000)
+- **Buttons**: Black backgrounds with white text
+- **Icons**: White icons on black circular backgrounds
+- **Banner Images**: Grayscale filter applied for monochrome aesthetic
+- **User Content**: Community images retain original colors (user-generated content)
+- **Token-based System**: All colors use CSS variables (--primary, --primary-foreground, etc.) for easy theme management

 ## Technical Implementations
 The frontend uses React 18 with TypeScript, React Query for server state management, and Wouter for routing.
 Vite handles frontend development and builds.
 The backend is an Express.js server with TypeScript, following a RESTful API design, operating on Node.js 18+ with ESM modules.
 It includes centralized route registration, global error handling, and custom logging middleware.